 Fresh off your first few trail rides, and hopelessly hooked on mountain biking?
 We get it!
 You're starting down a path that can lead to a lifelong hobby.
+Now it's time to find the best mountain bikes for beginners!

 If you've done your first few rides, you'll know that you can't just bring any bike to the trail.
 When you’re looking for your first mountain bike, you need to find a bike that will hold up to the high demands that trail riding places on it.
 There’s a lot to consider- price point, riding style, and key features like suspension all make a big difference to how well your bike will fit your needs.
 If you are unsure what bike to go with, this guide will help you make the right choice when you head to your local bike shop or search online for a bike.
 There will even be a few recommended models at the end!